Office of Institutional Effectiveness Survey Policy

 All requests for access to a set of campus community email addresses must be submitted to Assistant Provost in the Office of Institutional Effectiveness.
 The request must be in writing and submitted electronically along with documentation confirming approval of the research project by the Emporia State University Institutional Review Board (IRB).
 All open records requests are forwarded to the University’s Legal Counsel to initiate open records act procedures.

-A preferred method to distribute surveys to members of the campus community is done by placing a survey link in a campus announcement using the campus portal (currently named Buzz-In).
-The procedure for this surveying method is the same as submitting a Buzz-In announcement.
-Using a Buzz-In survey link does not require access approval from the Office of Institutional Effectiveness (Assistant Provost).
+A preferred method to distribute surveys to members of the campus community is done by placing a survey link in a campus announcement using the campus portal (currently named Hornet 365).
+The procedure for this surveying method is the same as submitting a Hornet Announcement.
+Using a Hornet Announcement survey link does not require access approval from the Office of Institutional Effectiveness (Assistant Provost).

-Campus Labs Baseline Module Survey Tool Use Policy
+Campus Labs/Anthology Baseline Module Survey Tool Use Policy

 Statement of Purpose:

-The purpose of this policy is to align the use of the Campus Labs-Baseline Module surveying tool with the gathering of data used to provide institutional effectiveness evidence for the University.
+The purpose of this policy is to align the use of the Campus Labs/Anthology-Baseline Module surveying tool with the gathering of data used to provide institutional effectiveness evidence for the University.